-Our Special Educational Needs Co-Ordinator is Mrs Zafra Bendall.
+Our Special Educational Needs and Disabilities Co-Ordinator is Mrs Zafra Bendall.

-We have a team of 12 Teaching Assistants, one of whom is a Higher-Level Teaching Assistant.
+We have a team of 12 Teaching Assistants, two of whom are Higher-Level Teaching Assistants.
 All these staff members have experience and training in planning, delivering and assessing intervention programmes.

-All of our Teaching Assistants receive training related to the specific needs of children in their class, each year.
+Teaching Assistants receive training related to the specific needs of children in their class, each year.
 SEND training forms part of the continuing professional development of all teachers and TAs and is organised in accordance with the needs of the pupils.

 The school works closely with other local settings, sharing training opportunities and outside experts.
-The SENCo works closely with the other members of the Senior Leadership Team to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our pupils.
+The SENDCo works closely with the other members of the Senior Leadership Team to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our pupils.